muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m77T15):
+- New: Play Sound: status display for last operation.
+- New: Play Sound: save button in TTS mode.
+This will generate either the single phrase or the multiple phrases (if the | is used).
+The status display will then offer to open the folder location.
+- Fix: API: play multiple audio files from folder exception on undefined variable.
+- Fix: Sequence Container: possible exception on add step
+- Fix: Sequence Container: some steps cannot be reordered
+- Fix: UI: last input selection no longer saved.

 ### (m77T14D):
 - Change: Play Sound: change playback cutoff from milliseconds to seconds
 - Change: Play Sound: translate edge tts locale to ISO standards.